Everybody's talking about the Health Outcomes Survey

 Know the survey questions

-Below are some common phrasings of HOS questions.
+Below are some types of questions HOS will ask your patients.
 CMS will send surveys to your patients’ homes.
-MA plans will send their members myriad HOS-related communications to try and improve quality scores.
+MA plans will send their members myriad HOS-related communications to try to improve quality scores.
 You can leverage all this correspondence to get your patients more involved in their care.

 Have the conversations